Docs Ireland: Music For Domes – A Planetarium Documentary)

 Blending new and archival footage with an original score by award-winning Irish folk musician RÓIS, the film is both a sensory odyssey and a cosmic meditation.
 Mythological tricksters and colonial scars converge in this final chapter of Hosta Projects’ All Flesh is Grass trilogy, reminding us that even across continents, loss sounds the same, and the stars above can be carved like stone.

 On Friday 20th June there will be a special McIvor’s Cider drinks reception which will start at 6:30pm ahead of the screening at 7.30pm.
 Bus transport from Belfast will also be available that evening.
+This screening has already sold out but there are further opportunities to see the film.

-Sat 21 June 4pm | Sun 22 June 4pm | Sun 29 June 4pm.
+Sat 21 June 4pm | Sun 22 June 4pm | Fri 27 June 3pm.

 Previous